chedieck/bin/README.md

 # Custom scripts
 Some scripts I've made, some really long ago (the ugly ones, I hope) and some more recently.
-Many of them depends on other packages, configurations, etc; that I haven't organized here.
+Some of them depends on other packages, configurations, etc; that I haven't organized here.

 - adu
   +  Shortcuts to enter docker containers & execute a command.
 - amb
-  +  Basically my IDE.
+  +  Basically my IDE launcher.
 The `template.session` is in the `resources/` folder.
 - denoiser
   +  Clean up an audio file.
 - dlt